shubhamV123/react-typescript-user-management/Readme.md

     1. Each enviornment should have its own webpack and typscipt config file 1.Ex : webpack.config.prod.js,tsconfig.prod.json

-    2. More robust use of typescrip
+    2. More robust use of typescript

     3. In Development code works fine but in production it is not taking relative path so need to hashRouter so that it takes relative path

     4. Layout context can be refined